SaraMoazez/Project_ID2203_KVStore/README.md

 # Project_ID2203_KVStore
 Project for the course ID2203 Distributed Systems, Advanced Course at KTH.
-A replicated distributed key-value store that supports the operations PUT and GET is implemented.
+A replicated key-value store that supports the operations PUT and GET is implemented.

 # How to run